agnesnorbury/openshift-psiturk-cartridge/README.md

 ### Using an Openshift-hosted DB

 You can (and should) use something besides the default `sqlite` db to store your data.
-Consider using an Openshift-hosted realational DB.
+Consider using an Openshift-hosted relational DB.
 You can choose between `mysql` and `postresql`.
 Install them like this after you have installed the openshift-psiturk-cartridge (I've only tested that the `mysql` cartridge works):

     rhc cartridge add mysql-5.5 -a <YourAppName>